 Solid State Drives (SSD) serve a similar function as a hard drive, but their internal components are much different.
 Since SSDs do not have moving parts, they are faster at accessing data than HDDs.
 SSDs are also less likely to breakdown because due to lack of moving parts.
 With the lack of moving parts, there is also no “spin up” state, making SSDs lighter and quieter.
 This is the main reason why SSDs are a popular choice for laptop computers.

 While SSDs have many strengths, they also have weaknesses.
 As SSD technology is the newer option over traditional hard drive technology, the price is higher.
 According to TechTerms, the price of an SSD is about 10 times as much per gigabyte as a hard drive.

 SSDs use flash memory chips to store their data, which means they have specific requirements in terms of data destruction.
 This storage method means that there are extra security concerns when it comes to erasing data.

-What is hybrid storage and why should you be interested in it?
+A traditional hard drive has a paired magnetic head that writes and reads data on a spinning magnet-coated metal platter.
 Traditional spinning disk-based storage arrays require large numbers of disks to generate high performance and low latency.
-This tends to result in significantly more storage being purchased than is actually needed, just so you can satisfy the performance requirement.
+This tends to result in significantly more storage being purchased than is needed, just so you can satisfy the performance requirement.

 This is just the tip of the iceberg on hybrid storage arrays, and the knowledge that is out there could fill, well, a large hybrid storage array.
-If you have any questions about hybrid storage, or would like to talk to someone about moving to a hybrid storage array, please contact our team at email@example.com.
+If you have any questions about hybrid storage or would like to talk with an expert about moving to a hybrid storage array, get in touch here.